JRBirch/FoodCalendar/README.md

 These arguments are only allowed when running the instance from node, not when running tests with jest.

 ### --frontend
 The app can be run with three different frontends.
-One has been written using purely vanilla js and makes use of server side rendering, the other two have been written using React js (one with typescript) and are single page applications.
-Ensure you are in the backend folder and run,
+One has been written using purely vanilla js, the other two have been written using React js (one with typescript).
+The frontend with the most development time has been the typescript one.
+To run this frontend,

+`npm start -- --frontend rt` \ `npm run dev -- --frontend rt`

+To serve up the vanilla frontend the `rt` argument can be used,

 `npm start -- --frontend v` \ `npm run dev -- --frontend v`